-The new Consumer Data Right will provide a safe alternative to screen scraping.
+The Consumer Data Right provides a safe alternative to screen scraping.
 It allows you to access certain data about you held by businesses, and direct that your data is securely transferred to an accredited third party of your choice.
-The Consumer Data Right will be introduced in the banking sector in 2020 and will then be rolled out to other parts of the economy, including energy and telecommunications.
+The Consumer Data Right was introduced in the banking sector in 2020 and will be rolled out to other parts of the economy, including energy and telecommunications.

 Personal information can also be ‘scraped’ from websites and digital platforms without permission, in a process known as web scraping.
 To help protect your personal data, check your privacy settings on social media and other online platforms, and consider limiting the amount of personal information like photos that you share online.